shounakshastri/shounakshastri.github.io/_blogposts/WordPrediction-Part4.md

 So, welcome to Part 4 of our series.
 At this stage, we have 4 files which contain bigrams, trigrams, quadgrams and pentagrams along with the prediction file which contains the model to predict subsequent words.
 We will need these five files in a separate folder.

-First, we need `shiny package` to deploy the app.
+First, we need the `shiny package` to deploy the app.

 To make it easier in the app, we will transfer all the imports from the `prediction_code.R` file to the `app.R` file.
 We will also include the prediction file as the source in the app.